dpp/bomsage/README.md

 # BOM Sage

+Originally, BOM Sage was envisioned as a federated repository for Software Bill of Materials (SBOMs).

+In the year+ since BOM Sage was envisioned, there have been advances in publication of SBOMs.

+Specifically, IPFS is a good repository for SBOMs.
+Rather than federation, [cosign](https://docs.sigstore.dev/cosign/overview/) and [SigStore](https://www.sigstore.dev/) provide a mechanism for signing and validating the signature of an item, for example an SBOM.

+Further, [Deps Dev](https://deps.dev/) provides a mechanism for analyzing transitive dependency graphs and CVEs, etc. for any package or collection of packages.

+The tactical mechanism for collecting/aggregating SBOMs and other package information is less valuable.

+But analyzing this information is still a valuable pursuit.

+## Risky Analytics

+The open source world has [moles](https://en.wikipedia.org/wiki/Mole_%28unit%29) of [risk](https://tech.lgbt/@aeva/110226619949691195).

+Analyzing that risk and allowing executives to set priorities and incentives for taking appropriate sets to reduce risk.

+Much of today's approach is granular patch management.
+But, there are thousands to millions of choices and priorities for what to patch.

+BOM Sage is evolving to quantitative risk management.

+Based on _[How to Measure Anything in Cybersecurity Risk](https://www.wiley.com/en-us/How+to+Measure+Anything+in+Cybersecurity+Risk%2C+2nd+Edition-p-9781119892311)_, BOM Sage will offer tools for approximating risk and allow executives to play "what if" in terms of different programs and risk mitigation.

+The [beginnings](risky_business/README.md) are some basic Monte Carlo simulations based on the scenarios in _How to Measure_.

+## History and original vision

 The Open, Federated Source of Software Truth

 Knowing what makes up the software that controls your business, your house, your